-One thing is for sure, a visit here will have you escaping into breath-taking scenery, loosing yourself in some delicious food and drink and truly discovering a different pace of life.
+A visit here will have you escaping into breath-taking scenery, enjoying some delicious food and drink, and truly discovering a different pace of life...

 There is no denying that Madeira is the perfect destination for those who like a great deal of activity during their breaks.
 Once you are out of the towns and residential areas there is so much stunning scenery to discover.
 As the island itself rests upon the top of a massive volcano coming up through the ocean, the mountain peaks and ridges are truly breath-taking.
 The hillsides are perfect for getting brilliant views out across the island and the Atlantic ocean and many hikers are drawn to the challenge of climbing the islands highest peak, the Pico Ruivo.
 The island is also visited for the amazing flora that grows here, thanks to the mild climate.
 A long time ago the island was mainly rainforest and although most of the trees have now gone there are still pockets of forest on the north of the island.